simonewebdesign/simonewebdesign/source/_posts/2014-09-01-install-sublime-text-3-on-linux.md

 curl -L git.io/sublimetext | sh
 ```

-It will install the <a href="https://sublime.wbond.net/" rel="external nofollow">Package Control</a> as well, so you don't have to do it yourself.
+It will install the <a href="https://sublime.wbond.net/" rel="external">Package Control</a> as well, so you don't have to do it yourself.

 If you are interested to see the actual code behind, here we go: